BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs-2.md

 Convenitently, when you're in an API Route, the `res` object has [some extra helper methods](https://nextjs.org/docs/api-routes/response-helpers) added by Next, which make building the response easier than default Node.js `http.ServerResponse` functionality.
 It tripped me up when I saw these helpers used in tutorials but couldn't find them referenced in the Node.js documentation.

-And with the response sent you're all wrapped up!
+And with the response sent you're all wrapped up and ready to get on with building something new and exciting!

 ## Further Reading <!-- omit in toc -->